Aakaaaassh/Blockchain-in-Python/README.md

 # 11.Adding Blocks to the Chain Securely
 Now that we have implemented our Proof-of-Work method, we can now work on adding new blocks securely.

+# 12.Blockchain Summary
+Congratulations!
+You have completed all the steps required to build a basic blockchain!
+In this exercise, we will bring the key parts together to review what we have built so far.

+*Note: * The blockchain we have built only exists on a local machine.
+It is important to know that actual blockchain applications operate on multiple computers in a decentralized manner.